-The professional valuation conducted as part of this effort suggested land lease rates between \$.40-\$.45/s.f. for primary airside parcels.
-Consistent with the parcels identified for aviation development in Section 5, Figure 7-4 provides the potential revenue gained through land leases if development was pursued, based upon the recommended rates.
-Non aviation development parcels were omitted since market rates were not prepared for those areas.
+Based upon the professional valuation conducted as part of this effort, suggested land lease rates were produced for undeveloped primary airside parcels.
+Consistent with the parcels identified for aviation development in Section 5, Figure 7-4 provides the potential revenue gained through land leases if development was pursued, based upon a rate of \$.30/s.f.
+Non aviation development parcels, as well as non-readily developable parcels were omitted since market rates were not prepared for these land areas.